Harsh-alt938/CODSOFT/Calculator/Readme.md

 <h1 align="center">PyCalculator🧮 </h1>

-<center>A simple and colorful calculator application built using Python and Tkinter, with button press sound effects.</center>
+A simple and colorful calculator application built using Python and Tkinter, with button press sound effects.

 ## 📋 Table of Contents
 - [Features](#features)